oist/NEXTNetR/README.md

 ### Creating simulations using the NextReaction algorithm

-Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the NextReaction algorithm is created with
+Given a contact network *network*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the NextReaction algorithm is created with

-    nextreaction_simulation(graph, psi, rho = NULL, options = list())
+    nextreaction_simulation(network, psi, rho = NULL, options = list())

 The *options* parameter must be a named list specified the option names and their values.
 The supported options are: